Corvina-R-D/create-corvina-app/src/templates/corvina-app-web/README.md

 * tag master with chart-appVersion (appVersion from Chart.yaml) `git tag chart-X.X.X`
 * push the tag `git push origin chart-X.X.X`

-Behind the scene the google build will do the following:
+Behind the scene the build pipelines will do the following:

 * build all the docker images
 * push the docker image to gcr.io with a tag based on the chart-appVersion

 once the build is done, you can deploy the new version of the app with the following command:

-* `./deploy.internal-qa.sh`
+* `./deploy.sh <kube-context>`

 [|- end |]